BALTIMORE — The Bengals begin picking through the ashes of the opener Tuesday where their play burned brightest Monday night in the 44-13 loss.

 "I thought we did a decent job running the ball.
 I wish it was a tighter game.
 I wish we could have kept running it.
 (Green-Ellis) was getting some really good runs.
 He was running really hard.
 The one near the end zone where he kind of muscled through three guys to get that touchdown was huge.
 Hopefully we play just a little better, execute a little better and keep the run going a little longer throughout the game."

 Led by Faine's crew and Green-Ellis converting four short-yardage plays on third and fourth downs, the Bengals had a pair of 13-play drives in the first half before stringing together a 12-play drive that opened the second half.
-When
+When Mike Nugent kicked a 19-yard field goal with 8:59 left in the third quarter, the Bengals had the ball for nine more minutes than the Ravens.

 But the No. 1 item on the agenda for the offense this week is what it was in the offseason: scoring touchdowns in the red zone.
 Working against the NFL's best red zone defense, the Bengals showed why they finished 26th as they came up two yards short of tying the game and had to settle for Nugent's 19-yarder.